dougsweetser/Q/docs/Stuff/art.md

 ![](../images/Stuff/Art/space-time_geometries.png)

 Newtonian physics has absolute time paired with absolute space (in gray).
-Einstein added the limiation that massless light is the only thing where time is space, the 45 degree angle.
+Einstein added the limitation that massless light is the only thing where time is space, the 45 degree angle.
 My new proposal for gravity takes the Newtonian absolutes and makes sure nothing crosses the lines.
 If space-time is a number and not a vector field, then one can see the symmetries that underlies both